tomato-user2/AIS/0_LiteratureReview/README.md

 - **Source 2**: [Article: AIS, ship behaviour prediction]

   - **[[Link](https://www.sciencedirect.com/science/article/pii/S0951832021003409)](https://www.sciencedirect.com/science/article/pii/S0951832021003409)**
-  - **Objective**: An AIS-based deep learning framework for regional ship behavior prediction
+  - **Objective**: To develop a deep learning framework that predicts the future trajectories of ships in a region, aiding proactive collision avoidance and enhancing maritime safety.
-  - **Methods**: Recurrent neural networks (RNNs) ([44]) are designed to handle sequence data.
-The general RNN architecture is visualized in Fig. 2.
-As historical AIS trajectories are multivariate time series, RNNs are chosen to serve as the main deep learning architecture in the framework utilized in this study.
-RNNs are capable of handling time series of variable length, and can be combined with other architectures to achieve various goals.
+  - **Methods**: The framework clusters historical AIS data using a Variational Recurrent Autoencoder (VRAE) and the HDBSCAN algorithm to group similar ship behaviors.
+It trains sequence-to-sequence models with attention mechanisms on localized clusters of ship trajectories for enhanced predictive accuracy.
-  - **Outcomes**:
+  - **Outcomes**: The approach successfully predicted 30-minute trajectories of ships, achieving higher accuracy than global models trained on entire datasets.
+The attention-based sequence-to-sequence models provided effective predictions even for complex maritime traffic scenarios.
-  - **Relation to the Project**:
+  - **Relation to the Project**: This study provides a practical framework for handling maritime AIS data, clustering it into meaningful patterns, and using localized predictive models for trajectory forecasting.
+The methods and insights can guide similar predictive tasks using temporal data in maritime and other domains.

 - **Source 3**: [AIS database]